 Off peak Daysave tickets are often the best option if you don’t mind both going out and coming back outside the commuter rush hours.
 You can also buy them from the Southern web site Kids go for £2 No railcard discounts.
-The tickets cannot be used on the tube or on other company’s trains.
+The tickets cannot be used on the tube or on other company’s trains .
+Thameslink trains are excluded.

 All daysave tickets booked on the Southern web site must be booked 3 days in advance.

-You can also buy off peak day save tickets from the tourist office at a £1 surcharge.
+You can also buy off peak day save tickets from the tourist office at a small surcharge, even on the day.
 In winter the tourist office is not open on Sundays and is only open 10-2 on Saturdays.

 Groupsave The tickets are designed to deal with the fact that, if there are 3 or 4 of you, it may often be very much cheaper to go in the car rather than the train.So groupsave tickets offer reductions on people travelling together.
 However now the discount is only one third of the fare for one person.
 This applies for any group of between 3 and 9 You can book groupsave tickets on the southern web site.You cannot get any railcard discounts with group save tickets.
 Be warned that you all have to travel together all the time.
 If one person drops out that makes both their and the rest of the group’s tickets invalid.
 I even got into trouble once at Lewes because two people went out of one exit and two went out of the other.
 However, the people in your group all have railcards there is often no advantage in using these tickets.